 Stumbled upon by someone who’d stolen away from the crowds to relieve himself behind a dumpster, the irony surely wouldn't have been lost on Farley had he been looking down on the scene: the sudden gasp, the quick departure, a call placed to the authorities, recorded in the annals as coming from Anonymous as precisely as the time the caller had finally succumbed to pressure from a loved one or maybe to a sense of guilt.

 Due to a clerical error, whether Farley was buried or cremated was not so duly noted.

 2021, USA, R, 2h 25min, Comedy/Disaster

-Now don't get me wrong . . .
-I do enjoy the voyeuristic indulgence of watching the masses struggle for survival on a grand scale as much as the next gal, all the while rooting for the underdog hero(ine) chosen to potentially sacrifice their existence for the greater good - or their loved ones - against insurmountable odds which they miraculously beat just in the nick of time.
+Now, don't get me wrong.
+I do enjoy the voyeuristic indulgence of watching the masses struggle for survival on a grand scale as much as the next gal, all the while rooting for the underdog hero(ine) chosen to potentially sacrifice their existence for the greater good - or their loved ones - against insurmountable odds which they, miraculously, tend to beat just in the nick of time.

 Hurrah!
 Our species gets to live another day - until the next challenge hits the Big Screen.

-Intentionally reflecting on common attitudes towards the climate crisis and other self-destructive ambitions of humanity - the Comet of Doom a barely disguised analogy - the film follows a duo of meteorological scientists trying to convince an oblivious political and journalistic audience of the impending End of Days.
+Intentionally reflecting on common attitudes towards the climate crisis and other self-destructive ambitions of humanity, with the Comet of Doom a barely disguised analogy, the film follows a duo of meteorological scientists trying to convince an oblivious political and journalistic audience of the impending End of Days.

 I shall refrain from delving too deeply into a thorough analyses of this movie since it has drawn ample attention on social media and has reviews coming out of the proverbial wazoo all along the spectrum of star ratings, though I will offer you a link to one of the more detailed and insightful write-ups I've come across. (*)